bobbicodes/bob/README.md

 Here it is inside of [Cool Retro Term](https://github.com/Swordfish90/cool-retro-term), cuz that's how I roll.

 # How it works
 Normally, the computer waits for you to type a whole line and press enter, and then it does a thing.
-We need to change the input mode so we can respond to every key press in real time instead.
+We need to change the input mode so that our interface can respond to every key in real time instead.
 We call this "raw mode", and is defined by this function:

     void enableRawMode() {
         if (tcgetattr(STDIN_FILENO, &E.orig_termios) == -1) die("tcgetattr");